 Our Commitment to Our Professionals and Our Clients

 BuckleySandler LLP is strongly committed to diversity.
 The firm’s commitment is rooted in the belief that each individual’s unique background contributes a distinct and valuable perspective in our working environment, enriching the day-to-day experience of our professionals, and enabling us to better serve our clients.
-BuckleySandler strives to ensure broad-based diversity within the firm by focusing on recruiting, retaining, and promoting professionals with diverse backgrounds including, but not limited to, diversity of race, ethnicity, age, gender, religion, sexual orientation and physical ability.
+BuckleySandler strives to ensure broad-based diversity within the firm by focusing on recruiting, retaining, and promoting professionals with diverse backgrounds including, but not limited to, diversity of race, ethnicity, age, gender, gender identity, religion, sexual orientation, and physical ability.

 Converting Our Commitment into Action